aa-it-vasa/IOT2023-labs/lab4_instructions.md

 5. On the _Code source_ section, choose _Upload from .zip file_ and then upload
    `hello_world_python_lambda.zip`.

 6. Under _Runtime settings_ (scroll down) make sure that _Python 3.7_ is selected.
 You will also need to update the _Handler_ field.
-This is the function that is executed first when the lambda function is triggered: Press _Edit_, then change the field _Handler_ into `lambda_function.lambda_handler`.
+This is the function that is executed first when the lambda function is triggered: Press _Edit_, then change the field _Handler_ into `greengrassHelloWorld.function_handler`.

-   Think a moment about what `lambda_function.lambda_handler` corresponds to in the code source window.
+   Think a moment about what `greengrassHelloWorld.function_handler` corresponds to in the code source window.

-7. Now is a good time to go through the code in `lambda_function.py`.
+7. Now is a good time to go through the code in `greengrassHelloWorld.py`.
 Change the publish topic to `saiot/GROUPNAME/localtocloud`, where `GROUPNAME` is a unique identifier, and write this down.

 8. When you are ready to deploy this version press the button _Deploy_.